 A proper WordPress build isn't just installing a theme and adding your content.
 Here's what goes into it when it's done right:

-• Choosing the right theme framework (or building a custom one) for your specific needs
+- Framework Selection: Choosing the right theme framework or building a custom one for your specific needs

-• Setting up a proper page builder — Elementor Pro or Bricks Builder — with a global design system
+- Visual Editors: Setting up Elementor Pro or Bricks Builder with a global design system

-• Installing and configuring a caching plugin like WP Rocket or LiteSpeed Cache
+- Speed Optimization: Installing and configuring WP Rocket or LiteSpeed Cache

-• Setting up Cloudflare for CDN and security
+- CDN Hardening: Setting up Cloudflare for CDN assets and core security shielding

-• Optimizing images at upload and on the server
+- Image Compressions: Optimizing layout images at upload and on the server

-• Testing on mobile, tablet, and desktop before launch
+- Viewport Testing: Auditing on mobile, tablet, and desktop viewports before launch

 The Plugin Problem

 WordPress plugins are powerful.
-They're also one of the biggest sources of performance and security issues on the platform.
+They're also one of the biggest sources of performance issues and security vulnerabilities on the platform.
+Every plugin adds database requests.
+Many plugins load stylesheets to every page, even when they're not needed.

 WordPress vs Other Platforms

-Squarespace is easier to manage but harder to scale and harder to rank.
+Squarespace is easier to manage but harder to scale and rank.
 Wix is accessible but limited.
-Webflow is powerful but expensive and harder to hand off to clients.
-Shopify is excellent for e-commerce but overkill for service businesses.
+Webflow is powerful but has high hosting costs.
 WordPress hits the right balance of flexibility, ownership, and SEO capability for most small businesses.